Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 Theory :

-Amplitude modulation (AM) is the process in which the amplitude of a carrier wave, denoted as \( c(t) = \cos(2\pi f_c t) \), is varied in proportion to the baseband signal.
-This modulation technique can be mathematically represented as:
+Amplitude modulation (AM) is the process in which the amplitude of a carrier wave, denoted as \( c(t) = \cos(2\pi f_c t) \), is varied in proportion to the message signal \( m(t) \).
+Mathematically, this is expressed as:

 \( s(t) = A_c \left[ 1 + K_a m(t) \right] \cos(2\pi f_c t) \)